Laparoscopy is one of the most important achievements of modern general surgery and is now widely used for both diagnostic and therapeutic purposes.

 🔹 Lower risk of complications

-The risk of infection, bleeding, and postoperative complications is significantly reduced.
+The likelihood of infection, bleeding, and postoperative complications is significantly reduced.

-In general surgery, laparoscopy is successfully used for many conditions, including:
+In general surgery, the laparoscopic method is successfully used for many conditions, including:

-The choice of surgical method is always individual and based on the patient’s health condition.
+The choice of surgical method is always individual and based on the patient’s overall health condition.

-Despite its many advantages, laparoscopy is not suitable in all cases.
+Despite its many advantages, laparoscopy is not used in all cases.
 The decision is made by the surgeon, taking into account:

 The type and severity of the disease